The Post-Treaty Battleships (Part 1)

 This brings us to Vanguard, the final chapter in the battleship history of the country that built more capital ships than anyone else.
 Vanguard was laid down in 1941, in the hope that she could be completed in time for service in World War II.

+Vanguard shared many of the good design features of the King George V class, as well as improvements to address their deficiencies.
 In appearance, Vanguard was perhaps the most attractive of all the modern battleships.
-Her graceful sheer foreword, elegant twin funnels, and symmetrical layout gave her an elegance and grace matched by few battleships, and certainly not by her immediate predecessors, the King George V class, with whom she shared many design features.
+Her graceful sheer foreword, twin funnels and symmetrical layout gave her an elegance and grace matched by few battleships

 In the event, the atom bombs ended the war before Vanguard could be finished and sent to the Far East.
 She was completed in 1946.
 Her basic specifications (again mostly from Conway's), were as follows:

-In a one-on-one shoot out with any of the axis battleships, I would expect her to defeat all of them except the Japanese Yamato class.
-Against Jean Bart, I would rate her a toss-up (although I feel Vanguard was a bit better all around ship), and against Wisconsin I think the American 16in guns would have ultimately made the difference.
+In a one-on-one shoot out with any of the axis battleships, I would expect her to defeat all of them, except the Japanese Yamato class.
+I feel Vanguard was a better all around ship than Jean Bart, with an obvious advantage in main and secondary battery layout.

-Vanguard was probably the finest of all the allied battleships, with the possible exception of the American Iowa class.
-She had less firepower, speed, and range than the Iowa's, but may have been a better balanced design.
-Her armor, underwater protection, and general sea keeping qualities I rate as superior to the Iowa's, and her sea speed was sufficient to allow her to accompany fast carrier task forces.
+Vanguard was probably the finest of all the Allied battleships, with the possible exception of the American Iowa class.
+She had less firepower, speed and range than the Iowa's, but may have been a better balanced design.
+Her armor, underwater protection and general sea keeping qualities were superior to the Iowa's.
+Her sea speed was sufficient to allow her to accompany fast carrier task forces.

-About the only improvements I can suggest relate to her main battery.
-On the same displacement, she could have carried 9-16in guns (3x3), had they been available.
-The British, of course, knew this, and had in fact designed their Lion class battleships (the intended successors to the KGV's) for just this main battery.
-The extended development time of the new 16in mounts, coupled with the pressures of war, forced the cancellation of the Lions, and the adoption of the existing 15in guns for the subsequent Vanguard.
+About the only improvements I can suggest relate to the caliber of her main battery.
+On the same displacement she could have carried 9-16in guns (3x3), had they been available.
+The British, of course, knew this and had designed their Lion class battleships (the intended successors to the KGV's) for just this main battery.
+The extended development time of the new 16in mounts, coupled with the pressures of war, forced the cancellation of the Lions and the adoption of the existing 15in guns for the subsequent Vanguard.

-Vanguard seems to me to have been one of the best balanced battleships ever built, with a near perfect blend of characteristics, suitable for a very wide range of conditions.
+Vanguard seems to me to have been one of the best balanced battleships ever built.
+She was suitable for a wide range of conditions, with a near perfect blend of characteristics.
 She rates from very good to excellent in just about every category, admittedly without being the absolute top in any.
-I consider her to be the finest of all the European battleships, and my choice for the mythical "best all around" title.
+I consider her to be the finest of the European battleships and my choice for the mythical "best all around" title.